sapiens/SqlFu/README.markdown

 //complex type mapping similar to EF

+public class IdName
+{
+    public int Id {get;set;}
+    public string Name {get;set;}
+}

+public class PostView
+{
+    public int Id {get;set}
+    public string Title {get;set;}
+    public IdName Author {get;set;}
+}

+var posts=db.Query<PostView>(@"
+select p.Id, p.Title, p.AuthorId as Author_Id, u.Name as Author_Name
+from posts p inner join Users u on u.Id=p.AuthorId where p.Id=@0",3)

+//Author is automatically instantiated and populated with data.
+The convention is to use [Property]_[Property]

  ````

+#### Traits
-All the parameters in sql msut be prefixed with '@' .
+* All the parameters in sql msut be prefixed with '@' .
 The specific db provider will replace it with the proper prefix.
+* _Enums_ are automatically handled from int or string when querying.
+When insert/update they are treated as ints.
+* Complex type mapping is done automatically if a column name has '_'.
+* Any property/column which can't be mapped is ignored
+** However an exception is thrown if you want to assign a value to an object type for example, or null to a non nullable